-- 22. A capacity limitation shall be applied for the duration of the Multi-annual Programme, in accordance with the following provisions: - a) By 31 January each year, each CPC fishing with recent average catches of more than 1,000 t for tropical tuna shall produce an annual capacity/fishing plan that outlines how that CPC will ensure that its overall longline and purse seine fleet capacity will be managed to ensure that the CPC can meet its obligation to limit the catch of bigeye, and its yellowfin and skipjack catches, consistent with the catch limit established under paragraph 4. - b) Any CPCs with recent average catches of less than 1,000 t that have planned an expansion of capacity in 2022, will provide a declaration by 31 January 2022. - The Compliance Committee shall annually review CPCs' compliance with capacity management measures. - 23.
-Any CPC having vessels that operate, part-time or full-time, in support of purse seiners shall report the names and characteristics of all of their vessels to the ICCAT Secretariat, including which of those vessels were active in 2019 in the ICCAT Convention area, and the names of the purse seiner(s) that received the support of each support vessel.
-This information shall be reported no later than 31 January 2020.
-The Secretariat shall prepare a report for the Commission to be able to consider the type of limitation that support vessels shall be subject to in the future, including a phasing-out plan, where required.
-Notwithstanding this, CPCs shall not increase the number of support vessels from the numbers recorded by the time of adoption of this measure. - 24.
-For the purposes of this measure, a support vessel is defined as any vessel that carries out activities in support of purse seine vessels that increases the efficiency of their operations including, but not limited to deploying, servicing and retrieving FADs.
+- 25. A capacity limitation shall be applied for the duration of the Multi-annual Programme, in accordance with the following provisions: - a) By 31 January each year, each CPC fishing with recent average catches of more than 1,000 t for tropical tuna shall produce an annual capacity/fishing plan that outlines how that CPC will ensure that its overall longline and purse seine fleet capacity will be managed to ensure that the CPC can meet its obligation to limit the catch of bigeye, and its yellowfin and skipjack catches, consistent with the catch limit established under paragraph 4. - b) Any CPCs with recent average catches of less than 1,000 t and those yet to start the fishery shall declare their intention with a clear fishing and monitoring plan by 31 January 2023. - c) The Compliance Committee shall annually review CPCs' compliance with capacity management measures.